 A surge in cycling in times of crisis is not a new phenomenon.
-Looking back a few months at the worldwide protests that shook the latter months of 2019, a sharp growth in cycling was observed.
+After devastating earthquakes struck Japan in 2011 and Mexico in 2017 for example, bikes provided a critical lifeline to navigate cities and usership boomed.
+More recently, during the worldwide protests that shook the latter months of 2019, a sharp growth in cycling was observed.
 When public transportation ground to a halt in Paris last December for example, the number of bikes on the capital’s roads almost matched that of automobiles, more than doubling on certain renowned bicycle transit corridors.
 The same behaviour was observed in Santiago when its transportation system was paralysed by protests.
 While these increases are of course circumstantial, subsequent reporting has shown that even after transportation was reestablished, cities showed continuity in their increase in bicycle users.
 In this sense, urban crises have proved to be catalysts for the adoption of the bicycle in daily constellations of mobility and revealed it to be an efficient and pleasant suitable alternative to other modes of travel.

 In response to the Covid-19 related surge in cycling, a second compelling phenomenon is emerging.
 Cities globally are putting forward or considering large-scale temporary bike infrastructures to support increasing bicycle traffic.
 Claudia López, the mayor of Bogotá made the city’s ciclovía permanent, a dedicated 22 km corridor open only for cyclists, and has now rolled out an additional 72 km of such temporary dedicated bikeways.
 In Philadelphia, a central boulevard has been closed for cars to facilitate bicycle use when some cycle path usage increased as much as 471%.
 Mexico City’s Bicycle Mayor team led by Areli Carreón and in collaboration with key transportation stakeholders has put forward plans for 130 kms of temporary bike infrastructure to alleviate risks of public transportation usage and facilitate mobility in the megalopolis.
 Cities such as Lima and New York City are considering the implementation of similar temporary infrastructure to support rising numbers of cyclists.
 These emerging and temporary cartographies of crises that place the bicycle first may offer a glimpse of what life in a truly resilient and sustainable city could be.